Diam0ndz/Basic-Redie/README.md

 sm_rediedamagerespawns - sets whether the player will respawn in redie when they take damage.
 Yes(1) or No(0).
 Probably will need to be adjusted depending on the gamemode

 sm_redieautohopserver - set whether the server is one with autohop.
 Is autohop server(1) or not autohop server(2).
 Will need to be changed depending on the gamemode.

+sm_redieteleports - set whether teleports are enabled while in redie.
+Yes(1) or No(0)